 If your sales force, for example, uses a cloud-based CRM system that’s taking 15 seconds for log-ins, you need to know.
 Essentially, you’re paying people to wait.
 If your shopping cart isn’t providing a fully populated response for eight seconds, that system is as good as down for most potential buyers.

 Don’t let these slowdowns go undetected.
 Monitoring cloud applications can be tricky, but your cloud applications’ ongoing performance and history deserve the same level of visibility on your network management dashboard as other critical systems.
+An Application Performance Management tool, APM, allows development teams to proactively monitor and improve application performance.
+APM tools, such as Stackify Retrace, provide code-level insights along with integrated logging to identify more issues in QA and continuously observe applications in production environments.

 Monitoring the Cloud